cision/rover-ui/src/components/InputTime/README.md

 On blur, the user's fuzzy input is replaced with a locale-based time string.

+For advanced customization, the component passes these arbitrary props objects down to child components:

+- `dropdownProps` is passed to the nested `EasyDropdown` time picker.
+- `fuzzyInputProps` is passed down to the child `Input` that's exposed to the user.

 ### Date vs. Time mode

 You can pass `max`, `min`, and `value` as either time strings `"14:00"` or ISO date strings `2020-06-30T14:30:00.000Z"`.